code-and-effect/effective_website/TALK3.md

 So now our parent app can tell our engine to render the div with its own classes

-# Okay now let's build something that does stuff
+# Okay now let's build the validation part

 Okay cool, so now we are going to add some common functionality to our models